lausan3/lausan3/README.md

 Ever since I was a kid, I've been interested in describing real-life systems in society, and now I have the ability to translate that to code and programs.

-My current focus is developing my knowledge of Fullstack and XR Application Development!
+My current focus is developing my knowledge of Fullstack and Game Development!

 ## My technologies of choice/interests